visgl/luma.gl/docs/README.md

   <img src="https://img.shields.io/badge/v-6.4-green.svg?style=flat-square" />
 </a>

-luma.gl is a GPU toolkit for the Web, focused primarily on visualization of large datasets, however the design is generic and supports more general 3D usage. luma.gl is the core rendering library in the [vis.gl](http://vis.gl/) framework suite.
+luma.gl is a moderns GPU toolkit for the Web, focused primarily on visualization of large datasets. luma.gl is the core rendering library in the [vis.gl](http://vis.gl/) framework suite, and is developed under open governance through the Linux Foundation.

 ## Highlights

-luma.gl aims to help developers stay in control of GPU programming and work directly with shaders and GPU data structures.
-By offering a low abstraction API that remains conceptually close to the underlying WebGPU and WebGL APIs, luma.gl focuses on the processing of data on the GPU rather than higher level 3D engine type abstractions.
+luma.gl facilitates processing of big data on the GPU rather than providing higher level 3D engine type abstractions, and lets developers stay in control of GPU programming and work directly with shaders and GPU data structures.
+The low abstraction API is intentionally closely aligned with the underlying WebGPU and WebGL APIs.

+## Features

 Some key features of luma.gl are:

-- A device-independent API that enables applications to portably access GPU resources.
+- A device-independent GPU API that implements both WebGPU and WebGL classes.
+- Higher level classes such as `Model`, `Transform` and `AnimationLoop`.
 - A GLSL shader system supporting modules, dependencies, injection, transpilation etc.
-- A few high-level classes such as `Model`, `Transform` and `AnimationLoop`.

 ## Showcases

-For some high-impact examples of what can be achieved with luma.gl, take a look at:
+Some examples of what can be built on top of luma.gl:

 - [kepler.gl](https://kepler.gl/) ([GitHub](https://github.com/keplergl/kepler.gl)) a powerful open source geospatial analysis tool for large-scale data sets
 - [deck.gl](http://deck.gl/#/) ([GitHub](https://github.com/visgl/deck.gl)) a WebGL-powered framework for visual exploratory data analysis of large data sets